physbuzz/mathandcode.com/nks/index.md

 title: New Kind of Science Reading Group
 ---

 These are the meeting notes and associated notebooks for a reading group on A New Kind of Science.
-Our goals in this reading group are to read (or re-read) STephen Wolfram's A New Kind of Science, and also to collect the code snippets and ideas of all reading group attendees.
-At the end, we want to end up with curated notebooks containing all of our interesting ideas and all of our clever code snippets.
+Our goals in this reading group are to read (or re-read) Stephen Wolfram's A New Kind of Science, and also to collect the code snippets and ideas of all reading group attendees.
+At the end, we want to end up with curated notebooks containing all of our interesting ideas, questions, and code snippets

 We have meetings every Sunday at 9:00am PST / 10:00am CDMX.